TonkomoLLC/multiRegionReactingFoamTutorials/README.md

 # multiRegionReactingFoamTutorials
 Tutorials for multiRegionReactingFoam

+Notes:

-Note: The OpenFOAM-v1706 tutorial works with OpenFOAM-v1712 and OpenFOAM-v1806
+- The OpenFOAM-v1706 tutorial works with OpenFOAM-v1712

+- The OpenFOAM-v1806 tutorial works with OpenFOAM-v1812 and OpenFOAM-v1906